Nadir of American race relations: Reconstruction era violence

 "And Not This Man?", Harper's Weekly, August 5, 1865.
-Thomas Nast drew this cartoon; in 1865 he, like many Northerners, remembered Blacks' military service and favored granting them voting rights.
+Thomas Nast drew this cartoon; in 1865 he, like many Northerners, remembered Black people's military service and favored granting them voting rights.

 "Colored Rule in a Reconstructed(?)
 State", Harper's Weekly, March 14, 1874.
 Nine years later, Nast's views on race had changed.
-He caricatured black legislators as incompetent buffoons.
+He caricatured black legislators as aggressive buffoons.

-For several years after the Civil War, the federal government, pushed by Northern opinion, showed that it was willing to intervene to protect the rights of Black Americans.
-There were limits, however, to Republican efforts on behalf of Blacks: In Washington, a proposal of land reform made by the Freedmen's Bureau, which would have granted Blacks plots on the plantation land (forty acres and a mule) on which they worked, never came to pass.
-In the South, many former Confederates were stripped of the right to vote, but they resisted Reconstruction with violence and intimidation.
-James Loewen notes that, between 1865 and 1867, when white Democrats controlled the government, whites murdered an average of one Black person every day in Hinds County, Mississippi.
-Black schools were especially targeted: School buildings frequently were burned, and teachers were flogged and occasionally murdered.
-The postwar terrorist group Ku Klux Klan (KKK) acted with significant local support, attacking freedmen and their white allies; the group largely was suppressed by federal efforts under the Enforcement Acts of 1870–1871, but did not disappear, and it had a resurgence in the early 20th century.
+For several years after the Civil War, the federal government, pushed by Northern opinion, intervened actively to protect the rights of black Americans.
+There were limits, however, to these efforts: In Washington, a proposal of land reform made by the Freedmen's Bureau, which would have granted black people plots on the plantation land on which they worked (forty acres and a mule), never came to pass.
+In the South, many former Confederate rebels were stripped of voting rights, but they resisted Reconstruction with violence and intimidation.
+James Loewen notes that, between 1865 and 1867, when white Democrats controlled the government, whites murdered an average of one black person every day in Hinds County, Mississippi.
+Black schools were especially targeted; school buildings frequently were burned, their teachers flogged and occasionally murdered.
+The postwar terrorist group Ku Klux Klan (KKK) acted with significant local support, attacking freedmen and their white allies; the group was largely suppressed by federal efforts under the Enforcement Acts of 1870–1871, but did not disappear.
+It was refounded on a national level in the early 20th century.